kaivennemann/audio-messenger/CAUCHY_README.md

 listener2.onMessageStart = () => console.log('Message started');
 listener2.onToken = (char) => console.log('Received:', char);
 listener2.onMessageEnd = () => console.log('Message ended');

+// NEW: Called when Cauchy successfully decodes and corrects the message listener2.onCorrectedMessage = (correctedText) => {
+  console.log('Corrected message:', correctedText);
+  // Update your UI to show the corrected version
+};
 ```

+**How it works:**
+1. As characters arrive, `onToken` is called for each one (may include `?` for erasures)
+2. At message end, Cauchy decoder runs automatically
+3. If successful, `onCorrectedMessage` is called with the fully corrected text
+4. Your UI can then replace the message with the corrected version

 ## How Erasure Detection Works

 The listener tracks character timing.
-If no valid tone is detected within the timeout period (default 500ms), it marks that position as an erasure:
+If no valid tone is detected within the timeout period (default 300ms), it marks that position as an erasure:

 ```
 Expected: h e l l o